-Trinity College Dublin wanted the data centre to be built to Tier 3 specifications that would be designed to provide 99.999% uptime, flexible data cabinet densities from 0 to 25kW, world leading energy efficiency operations and with PUE under 1.2 at partial IT capacities.
+Trinity College Dublin wanted the data centre construction to be built to Tier 3 specifications that would be designed to provide 99.999% uptime, flexible data cabinet densities from 0 to 25kW, world leading energy efficiency operations and with PUE under 1.2 at partial IT capacities.

 The building was constructed in the 1950’s and was never intended to house a data centre, which caused several constraints.
-These ranged from energy efficiency, planning permission, space allocated for the data centre and the construction of the building itself.
+These ranged from data centre energy efficiency, planning permission, space allocated for the data centre and the construction of the building itself.

 CHALLENGES AND CONSTRAINTS

-Trinity College Dublin Campus is ranked by Forbes as the sixth most beautiful in the world and is one of Dublin’s most popular tourist attractions, therefore both visual and noise planning constraints apply.
+Trinity College, Dublin Campus is ranked by Forbes as the sixth most beautiful in the world and is one of Dublin’s most popular tourist attractions, therefore both visual and noise planning constraints apply.
 These strict regulations resulted in all external plant equipment being located on the roof of the Aras Phiarsaigh building, which resulted in the closure of one of the busiest roads in Ireland, Pearse Street.
-Like most Universities and Colleges space is at a premium so the data centre had to fit into the smallest foot print possible.
+Like most Universities and Colleges space is at a premium so the data centre design had to fit into the smallest foot print possible.

 As the data centre needs to support the College for the next 15 – 20 years and budget restrictions were in place, lean provisioning for power and cooling was essential to this project rather than wasting space set aside for projected growth.

 Future-tech, data centre specialists, proposed a cooling solution that uses active direct, back of cabinet heat exchangers connected to an elevated temperature chilled water circuit.
 This system monitors the IT load in each cabinet and continually adjusts the chilled water system to ensure maximum efficiency is maintained in real-time.
 By using high water temperatures the system can maximize the compressor free cooling window presented by the ambient weather conditions experienced in Dublin.